openresty/lua-nginx-module/README.markdown

      ngx.say("failed to connect to the datagram unix domain socket: ", err) return end

+ -- do something after connect
+ -- such as sock:send or sock:receive
 ```

 assuming the datagram service is listening on the unix domain socket file `/tmp/some-datagram-service.sock` and the client socket will use the "autobind" feature on Linux.